yandex-cloud/yc-github-loadtesting-ci/README.md

 Create agents alongside with Cloud Compute VMs to host them.

 This action is usually used used in pair with 'agents-delete' action.

+**NOTE**: For security reasons you should create new service account with 'loadtesting.generatorClient' role to assign to loadtesting agent (see `service-account-id` input below)

 <!--doc-begin-agents-create-->
 ### Inputs